NLP Machine Learning Text Detection Techniques In Natural Language Processing

 What is NLP

 NLP teaches computers to read and understand human languages.
 It’s like teaching a computer to be human!
 This is behind voice assistants and language apps.
-It’s to bridge the gap between human and machine communication.
+It’s to bridge the gap between human and machine communication, addressing the complexities of human communication.

 Natural language processing diagram